British Aerobatic Association

 The British Aerobatic Association (BAeA) handles all domestic aerobatic competitions in the United Kingdom.

 History

-It was formed on 1 May 1974.
-Its members teach and fly aerobatics at many airfields around the United Kingdom, for example the West London Aero Club at White Waltham Airfield.
+The association was formed on 1 May 1974.
+Its members teach and fly aerobatics at many airfields across the United Kingdom.
+The association is recognised by Royal Aero Club as the governing body of sport aerobatics.

 Activities

 The BAeA holds 12-14 aerobatic events around the UK and Ireland each year.
-As at 2018 the BAeA's Chairman is Steven Todd and the Vice Chairman is Philip Massetti.